JonasLukaseviciusGit/CARD_scrape/final/README.md

 ## reddit_scraper
-Uses Reddit API (praw) to scrape data of past 1000 posts in a particular subreddit (as far ago as API allows).
-API has a limited free tier.
+Uses Reddit API (praw) to scrape data of past 1000 posts in a particular subreddit (as far ago as API allows)./n API has a limited free tier.
 For high scale data mining, paid tier or alternative approaches should be considered.
 Stores scraped data in a MongoDB database.
 Requires password.py, containing authentication keys.